wgmfisch-appdev/omnicalc-actions/README.md

 result = algo.pipe(input).result
 ```

-Now we have to figure out how to plug in our string instead.
-Expect to do a little extra work to pull out the colorized image.
-The result you recieve from `algo.pipe(input).result` is actually a hash that looks like:
+We would have to substitute our own URL, API key, etc. But then, `result` would then contain a hash that looks like:

 ```
 {